yyashpatel/detectron2/README.md

-# MViT ReadMe

-# Multi Scale Vision Transformer with cascade Mask-RCNN for Object Detection using Detectron2.
+# Multi Scale Vision Transformer with cascade Mask-RCNN for Object Detection using Detectron2:

 The code particularly uses MViT2 as a backbone.
 The features from the backbone are used by feature pyramid network for object detection.
 The code was executed using SBATCH file syntax.
 Source code is located in `src` directory of the repository.